simxn01/english-for-designers/voice-tone/voicetone.md

 The style of my writing varies.
 Highly depends on the formality of the text.
 I still struggle with formal texts, because of my not so rich professional background, but I'm learning my ways as I go.
 In informal texts I tend to write long sentences when I express my emotions.
 It's probably because emotions are really intriguing.
 Emotions have so many forms and not one emotion is the same for everyone, so when I write, I'd like to specify it more.
 But then when I'm not talking about something with an emotional undertone, my sentences get shorter.

 I also feel that sometimes I run out of words to use, so I try to write my texts with rich vocabular arsenal.
 Not only It makes me look smarter but makes the text a little more nicer to read.
 I hate to repeat the same words again and again, so I've learned how to change things up a bit.

+Questions play another big part in my writing.
+I'd like to ask the audience/reader some questions or rhetorical questions about the topic, to keep them engaged in the text and to give them space to wonder.